BIO

 Raha Faridi (born 27 October 1980 in Tehran) is an Iranian experimental artist, independent filmmaker, radio producer, music explorer, and storyteller.

-She has been independently producing audio-visuals as a solo artist since 2000.
+She has been independently producing audio-visuals as a solo artist since 2000, traveling light, expressing her stories using simple, portable equipment.
 Her practice spans anthropology, music, stream of consciousness, gender equality, the environment, performance, culture, and the arts.
 Her interdisciplinary projects explore urban and intellectual themes in a serious yet playful manner.

 For over eight years, she worked as a freelance journalist, radio producer, and music researcher with the BBC World Service.
 She produced more than a hundred radio features, uncovering Iran’s underground music scene.
 Some of today’s best-known Iranian artists were first introduced through her interviews.
 Her exclusive BBC series on HIV/AIDS in Iran was commended by the Nelson Mandela Foundation.